bananenbiegerei/prtfl/README.md

 `<?php _e('my example text', BB_TEXT_DOMAIN); ?>`

+## Features

+When logged in the current page can be edited by pressing `CTLR-E`.

 ## Development and Build

 For development start `npm run dev` or `npm run watch`.